 It is not enough to take the preventive mechanisms in order to ensure properly applied the rules of international humanitarian law, if there are no mechanisms of implementation and supervision built into this contextual situation.
-The International Committee of the Red Cross plays an important and leading role in ensure respect for humanitarian international law and the international media organizations, non-governmental role is also important in the protection of journalists. and media information in areas of armed conflict, in the following section we will deal with the role of the International Committee of the Red Cross and the international NGO.
+The International Committee of the Red Cross plays an important and leading role in ensure respect for humanitarian international law and the international media organizations, non-governmental role is also important in the protection of journalists and media information in areas of armed conflict, in the following section we will deal with the role of the International Committee of the Red Cross and the role of the international media organizations NGO.